FischbachLab/nf-ninjamap/local/README.md

 ## [ninjaMap workflow]

-## Command line example for a single sample for files stored on a local server using a seedfile
+## Command line example for a single sample for files stored on an premise servers using a seedfile.
 ```{bash}
 nextflow run main.nf --seedfile /path/to/test_seedfile.csv --output_path /path/to/local/output
 ```